ParagPat20/Codes/BatteryConnections.md

 *   3S BMS (Battery Management System): Protects the middle battery.
 *   Charging Circuit (CC/CV): Manages charging of the side batteries.

-## Battery Connections and Circuit Setup
+## Battery Connections and Circuit Setup (Detailed)

-**Left and Right Sides (Identical Setup):**
+**Left and Right Sides (Identical Setup - Example for Left Side, Right side is mirrored):**

+1.  **Battery to BMS:**
+    *   Connect the *large red wire* (positive terminal) of the 2500mAh 3S LiPo battery to the *B+* terminal of the 3S BMS.
-1.  **Battery to BMS:** The 2500mAh 3S LiPo battery connects to the input (B+ and B-) of the 3S BMS.
+    *   Connect the *large black wire* (negative terminal) of the 2500mAh 3S LiPo battery to the *B-* terminal of the 3S BMS.
+    *   Connect the *balance wires* (small wires) from the 2500mAh 3S LiPo battery to the *balance pins* on the 3S BMS.  *Refer to your BMS documentation for the correct order.*

-2.  **BMS to Electronics (Servo Power Path):** The output (P+ and P-) of the 3S BMS connects to the power rail for all electronics *except* the charging connection.
-This includes the ESP32, STM32, DC motor driver, and the servo power/PWM circuit.
+2.  **BMS Output to Electronics (Servo Power Path):**
+    *   Connect the *P+* terminal of the 3S BMS to the positive (+) power rail that supplies power to the ESP32, STM32, DC motor driver circuit, and the servo motor power/PWM circuit.
+    *   Connect the *P-* terminal of the 3S BMS to the negative (-) power rail (common ground).

-3.  **BMS to Servo Power (Through Diode):** The P+ output of the BMS also connects to the positive (+) side of the Schottky diode.
-The negative (-) side of the Schottky diode then connects to the positive (+) power rail for the servo motors.
-The negative (-) power rail for the servos is connected to the P- terminal of the BMS (common ground).
+3.  **BMS to Servo Power (Through Diode):**
+    *   Connect the *P+* terminal of the 3S BMS to the *anode* (the end without the stripe) of the Schottky diode.
+    *   Connect the *cathode* (the end with the stripe) of the Schottky diode to the positive (+) power rail of the servo motors.
+    *   Connect the negative (-) power rail of the servo motors to the *P-* terminal of the 3S BMS (common ground).

-4.  **STM32 to Servos:** The STM32 generates PWM signals sent to the servo power/PWM circuit, which drives the 10 servo motors.
+4.  **STM32 to Servos:**
+    *   Connect the PWM output pins from the STM32 microcontroller to the appropriate input pins on the servo motor power/PWM circuit.
+This circuit then drives the 10 servo motors.

-5.  **ESP32 Communication:** The side ESP32 communicates wirelessly (e.g., ESP-NOW) with the central ESP32.
+5.  **ESP32 Communication:**
+    *   Connect the appropriate TX/RX pins of the ESP32 microcontroller to the corresponding RX/TX pins of the central ESP32 in the middle section for wireless communication (e.g., ESP-NOW).

-6.  **ESP32 to DC Motor:** The side ESP32 controls the DC motor via the DC motor driver circuit.
+6.  **ESP32 to DC Motor:**
+    *   Connect the GPIO pins of the ESP32 microcontroller to the input pins of the DC motor driver circuit.
+This controls the speed and direction of the DC motor.

 **Middle Section:**

+1.  **Battery to BMS:**
+    *   Connect the *large red wire* (positive terminal) of the 5000mAh 3S LiPo battery to the *B+* terminal of the 3S BMS.
-1.  **Battery to BMS:** The 5000mAh 3S LiPo battery connects to the input (B+ and B-) of the 3S BMS.
+    *   Connect the *large black wire* (negative terminal) of the 5000mAh 3S LiPo battery to the *B-* terminal of the 3S BMS.
+    *   Connect the *balance wires* from the 5000mAh 3S LiPo battery to the *balance pins* on the 3S BMS.  *Refer to your BMS documentation.*

-2.  **BMS to Electronics:** The BMS output powers the middle section electronics: ESP32 and charging circuit.
+2.  **BMS to Electronics:**
+    *   Connect the *P+* terminal of the 5000mAh 3S BMS to the positive (+) power rail for the ESP32 and the charging circuit.
+    *   Connect the *P-* terminal of the 5000mAh 3S BMS to the negative (-) power rail (common ground).

-3.  **Charging Circuit:** The charging circuit manages charging of the side batteries.
+3.  **Charging Circuit:**
-4.  **ESP32 Communication:** The middle ESP32 communicates wirelessly with the side ESP32s.
+    *   The charging circuit's *input* is connected to the P+ and P- terminals of the middle battery's BMS.
+    *   The charging circuit's *outputs* are connected to the slip rings.

 **Slip Ring Connections:**

+*   Two slip rings (or two sets of rings on a single slip ring assembly) are used per side.
+*   The *output* (positive and negative) of the charging circuit for the left side connects to one set of slip rings.
+These slip rings connect to the *B+* and *B-* terminals of the left side's BMS.
-The slip rings *only* transfer charging current from the middle battery to the side batteries.
-There are two connections (positive and negative) per side, *separate* from the servo power connections.
-The charging circuit outputs are connected to the slip rings, and the slip rings connect to the B+ and B- of the side battery BMS units.
+*   The *output* (positive and negative) of the charging circuit for the right side connects to the other set of slip rings.
+These slip rings connect to the *B+* and *B-* terminals of the right side's BMS.

 ## Key Considerations